If you’re looking for dog care information, you’ve come to the right place!

 Dogs bred for retrieving will always be happy carrying something, and if they don’t have a toy, they will carry whatever they can find, whether it’s one of your shoes or an old tennis ball!
 A lot of people will use a tennis ball for their dog to fetch, but it’s not ideal as the coating on the ball gets very slobbery.
 Better to get a proper dog-ball, which has a smooth surface, which doesn’t collect as much doggy drool.

 When it comes to Dog Care Information, probably the most important part is how to exercise your dog.
 We all know that taking your dog for a walk is the standard way of getting some basic exercise.
-And, for a starter, it's OK.
+And, for a starter, it’s OK.
 But dogs need more.
-Most breeds will want to have a bit of a run, to stretch their legs and fulfil their in-bred need to RUN.
+Most breeds will want to have a bit of a run, to stretch their legs and fulfill their in-bred need to RUN.

 Obviously, there are big differences between breeds here.
 Breeds with shorter legs and brachycephalic (“squashed-nose) faces only need minimal running, as they find it harder to breath if they exercise for long.
 On the other hand, breeds like the Dalmatian and the Border Collie could run for hours if they needed to.

 So, the most important thing is to check on your dog’s breed history, and see what they were bred to do.
 If you have a “running” breed, why not think about running with your dog, or even taking up the new sport of Canicross?
 So much fun, and a lot of exercise that your dog will LOVE.